kimpham54/rust-book-homework-kim/README.md

 - a raw pointer is a pointer whose lifetime isn't controlled by an encapsulating object, e.g. can be assigned the address when nothing is there, explicit pointing to an address in memory not smart where it optimizes the place to point to in memory for you
 *const T and *mut T are raw pointers
+- dereference with * meaning
+- associated type